pivotal-sadubois/tanzu-demo-hub/tools/README.md

 Amazon AWS CLI (aws)                                                   latest     latest     latest     latest
 ```

-#TDH Tools Containers releated Files and Directories
+# TDH Tools Containers releated Files and Directories
 Thw following list reflects a list of files and directories releated to the TDH Tools Container Configuration, Building and Runtime Envitonment.
+The $VERSION variable represents the TDH Tools Container Version that is basing on the TKG / TCE Releease ie. 1.4.1 (TKG) / 0.10.0 (TCE).
 ```
 TDH Tools Container for Tanzu Kubernetes Grid (TKG) Files and Directories
 ------------------------------------------------------------------------------------------------------------------------